 Provides shadowing, observation, and/or field experience in exercise science vocations.
-Offered fall and spring semesters.

-EXS 311 Sociology of Sport & Exercise
+EXS 310 Psychology and Sociology of Sport & Exercise

-Considers current topics and issues pertinent to the sociological perspectives of sport, exercise, and physical education in American society.
-Offered spring semester.
+Considers current topics and issues pertinent to the psychological and sociological perspectives of sport, exercise, and physical education in American society.
+Addresses the cognitive, affective, and psychomotor educational domains.